camunda/camunda-docs/versioned_docs/version-8.1/components/modeler/bpmn/timer-events/timer-events.md

 ### Timer accuracy

 Zeebe is an asynchronous system.
-Because of this there is no guarantee that a timer triggers exactly at the configured time.
+As a result, there is no guarantee a timer triggers exactly at the configured time.

 Depending on how much load the system is under, timers could trigger later than their due date.
-They will never trigger earlier than the due date.
+However, timers will never trigger earlier than the due date.

 ## Intermediate timer catch events